-An Import/Export job can be saved in an .XML file, for later reuse.
+An Import/Export job can be saved in an .xml file using the 'Save' button for later reuse.
+It can also be opened from an .xml file using the 'Load' button.

 Figure 6.3 Creating a new job

 To create a new job, click on "Add job" and define where the data will be imported from, location of this file, where the data will be imported to and customise details.